marcoalopez/GrainSizeTools/DOCS/FAQ.md

 This issue is produced because the size of the figures returned by the script are too large to show them inside the console using the **inline** mode.
 To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find *Graphics backend* and select *Automatic*.

 ***Can I report bugs or submit ideas to improve the script?***
 Definitely.
 If you have any problem using the script please just let me know (see an email address here: http://marcoalopez.github.io/ ).
-Feedback from users is always welcome and important to develop a better script.
-Lastly, you can also create a fork of the project and develop your own tools based on the GST script since it is open source and free.
+Feedback from users is always welcome and important to develop a better and reliable script.
+Lastly, you can also fork the project and develop your own based on the GST script since it is open source and free.

 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)